OP-DSL/OP2-Common/docs/configuration.md

 Every feature is *soft-fail*: if the required compiler or dependency is missing, the affected variants silently drop with a status message.
 Toggling `OFF` is only needed when you want the feature explicitly hidden.

+## Shared vs static libraries

+OP2 honours the standard CMake `BUILD_SHARED_LIBS` - not an OP2-specific option. `OFF` (CMake's own default) builds every `op2_*` target `STATIC`, exactly as before this was supported. `ON` switches every one of them to `SHARED`; there is no mode that builds both at once, so pick whichever your project needs at configure time.

+A few things specific to going shared:

+- **The partitioner and HDF5 static archives get absorbed into each `.so`.** Building a `.so` is a real link step (unlike a static archive, which only records the requirement), so PT-Scotch/ParMETIS/METIS/KaHIP/HDF5's object code becomes part of `libop2_mpi.so` etc. `-Wl,--exclude-libs=ALL` hides symbols pulled in from those archives from the `.so`'s exported table - OP2's own object code isn't in an archive at this link step, so this only touches what got absorbed, not OP2's own public API (which mixes several naming conventions - `op_*`/`OP_*`, gfortran-mangled Fortran module procedures, and a handful of plain-named C-Fortran bridge helpers - so a name-based export list isn't a viable way to draw this line).
+This is what prevents a symbol collision if your own project also links PT-Scotch/ParMETIS/HDF5 directly.
+- **PIC is required for every static dependency being linked into a shared OP2.** The `scripts/setup_deps.sh` bootstrap already builds HDF5, PT-Scotch, ParMETIS and KaHIP with position-independent code, so `BUILD_SHARED_LIBS=ON` against those "just works".
+A **system- or module-provided** partitioner or HDF5 has no such guarantee - if a shared OP2 build fails at link time with "recompile with -fPIC", that's the site's library, not something OP2's CMake can fix for you.
+- **Installed executables get an RPATH back to OP2's own install prefix automatically** (see [Downstream usage](#downstream-usage) for what a consumer needs to do for its own executables).

 ## Dependency hints

 OP2 finds its dependencies via CMake's standard mechanisms.
 You can point the build at your deps in any of the ways below - pick whichever fits your environment.
 All variables accept both cache-form (`-DFOO=…`) and env-var-form (`export FOO=…`) unless noted.